Catalan's constant

+and it is also equal to β(2), where β is the Dirichlet beta function.

 Catalan's constant was named after Eugène Charles Catalan, who found quickly-converging series for its calculation and published a memoir on it in 1865.

 Uses

 In low-dimensional topology, Catalan's constant is 1/4 of the volume of an ideal hyperbolic octahedron, and therefore 1/4 of the hyperbolic volume of the complement of the Whitehead link.
 It is 1/8 of the volume of the complement of the Borromean rings.

 In combinatorics and statistical mechanics, it arises in connection with counting domino tilings, spanning trees, and Hamiltonian cycles of grid graphs.

 In number theory, Catalan's constant appears in a conjectured formula for the asymptotic number of primes of the form $n^2+1$ according to Hardy and Littlewood's Conjecture F. However, it is an unsolved problem (one of Landau's problems) whether there are even infinitely many primes of this form.

 Catalan's constant also appears in the calculation of the mass distribution of spiral galaxies.